-While neuropathy can make exercise difficult, physical therapists are trained to understand the needs of neuropathy patients.
+Physical therapists are trained to understand the needs of people that have neuropathy.
 Their knowledge of neuropathies can benefit patients by prescribing exercise programs.
 Exercises for neuropathy should focus on lower-impact forms of exercise that do not put pressure on the nerves.
 Low-impact exercises, such as walking or riding a recumbent bike, are often recommended.
 Avoid high-impact exercises like running or jumping, as these can cause foot problems.
 Several seated exercises are also effective for neuropathy patients.